-Philip Mountbatten married then-Princess Elizabeth in 1947 and the pair's marriage is longer than any other royal union in history.
-Just as his wife is the longest-serving British monarch, Prince Philip, the Duke of Edinburgh, is the longest-serving royal consort in British history.
+Philip Mountbatten married then-Princess Elizabeth in 1947 and the pair's marriage became the longest royal union in history.
+Just as his wife is the longest-serving British monarch, Prince Philip, the Duke of Edinburgh, was the longest-serving royal consort in British history.
 (According to tradition, the husband of a queen is known as a prince consort, and doesn’t become king.)

 The relationship developed over the course of World War II, during Philip’s service with the Royal Navy in the Mediterranean and the Pacific.
 In 1946, he proposed to Elizabeth at the royal family’s estate in Balmoral, Scotland, though at the insistence of King George VI, the engagement announcement was postponed until after his elder daughter turned 21.

 In some respects, Philip was a traditional choice—he certainly had the royal pedigree.
 But in other ways, as Smith writes, the romance caused controversy.
 Palace courtiers and the aristocratic friends and relatives of the royal family viewed him as an irreverent foreigner—referring to him as “German” or even “Hun.”
 (Though Philip’s maternal grandfather, Prince Louis of Battenberg, was in fact German, the British royal family was no stranger to German bloodlines: Queen Victoria’s consort had been Prince Albert of Saxe-Coburg-Gotha, and during World War I King George V had changed the name of the royal house from Saxe-Coburg-Gotha to Windsor to minimize its German ties.)

 Despite the controversy, they married in November 1947.
 In the first years of their marriage, the couple refurbished their official London residence, Clarence House; spent time in Malta, the Mediterranean island nation where Philip was serving with the Royal Navy; and had two children, Charles and Anne.
 The king’s declining health, however, changed everything.
 Elizabeth’s royal duties increased, and in 1951 Philip returned to London, effectively ending his promising naval career.